12 Cost and security

 The Lethal Trifecta for prompt injection attacks (coined by Simon Williamson) is access to private data, ability to communicate externally and exposure to untrusted content.

-What can happen is that if your agent can read untrusted sources, those sources may contain malicious prompts.
+If your agent can read untrusted sources, those sources may contain malicious prompts.
 These prompts could convince the agent to do things like send or post your personal data to the hacker or create malicious code that runs on your computer.